Before knowing the difference between Tender and Quotation, we have to know the exact meaning of Tender and Quotation.

 |4||It is used for finding out the best price.||It is used for offering a fixed price.|

 |5||It is mainly associated with quality and price.||It is mainly associated with the only price.|

-Tender and Quotation seems to be same but they are relatively different.
+Tender and Quotation seem to be the same but they are relatively different.
 Some of the full process to understand this is :

 b.
-After the completion of preparation of tender, the owner publishes the tender notice on newspapers, television or other media.
+After the completion of the preparation of tender, the owner publishes the tender notice in newspapers, television, or other media.

 c.
-After seeing notice; contractor contacts with the owner and buy a copy of the tender document at the usual cost.
+After seeing notice; the contractor contacts the owner and buys a copy of the tender document at the usual cost.

 e.
 Then the contractor submits the quotation to the owner.

 f.
-The owner selects the contractor which will fulfil the requirement of the owner properly at low cost and short time.
+The owner selects the contractor which will fulfill the requirement of the owner properly at a low cost and short time.